sodabrew/puppet-dashboard/README.markdown

 * `bundle exec rails server`
 * Set up Puppet to be Dashboard-aware.
 * Start the delayed job worker processes.

-For detailed installation, setup, and usage instructions, see the [Puppet Dashboard 1.2 Manual](http://docs.puppetlabs.com/dashboard/manual/1.2).

 Icons
 -----